So far we've looked at what the Scriptures and Tradition tell us about the figure called "the devil". First

 of the same name)

-I remember the first time I baptized a child I noticed that one of the prayers during the Rite of Baptism is called “exorcism.”
-This of course, does not mean that we believe the child is possessed, but it does means that we acknowledge that there is evil in the world.
-During that prayer, the Priest or Deacon commands any impure spirits who might be present to depart from the person to be baptised.
-Also, remember that Baptism removes our original sin (for more on Baptism read, What is Baptism
+I remember the first time I baptized a child, I noticed that one of the prayers during the Rite of Baptism is called “Prayer of Exorcism.”
+This, of course, does not mean that we believe the child is possessed, but it does means that we acknowledge that there is evil in the world.
+During that prayer, the priest or deacon commands any impure spirits who might be present to depart from the person to be baptized.
+Also, remember that Baptism removes our original sin (for more on Baptism read, Deacon-structing Baptism Part 1

 Not only does the Church teach that Satan is real, but we believe in demonic possession.
 In fact, the Catholic Church is the only Christian denomination that has prayers or rituals that have to do with expelling demons.
 I don’t know how common exorcisms are, but I’ve read that one in 5000 cases of reported demonic possession are actually cases of real possession.